cal-smith/really_awesome_bot/README.md

 });
 ```

-or just get evey message:
+or just get every message:

 ```JavaScript
 //can be used to implement entirely custom commands, or to match arbitrary words in messages